 Households in Garfield County within certain income ranges may qualify for FREE home energy efficiency programs.
-Click here for info.
+Click here for info about ReEnergize Garfield County.

 Take advantage of utility rebates

 Most energy-efficiency projects qualify for decent utility rebates, which makes them all the more worth doing.
 However, the patchwork of rebates offered in our region is pretty complicated, so let one of our energy coaches guide you.

 For reference, here’s a chart of rebates available to Garfield County residents.
-(Note that CORE has discontinued its rebates in Garfield County effective Jan.
-1, 2021.)
+(Note that CORE has discontinued its rebates in Garfield County.)

 Glenwood Springs Electric customers

 Glenwood Springs Electric's rebate program is administered by CLEER (the same organization that runs Garfield Clean Energy's programs).
 If you're a GWSE customer, you qualify for an array of great rebates - see this page for details.

 Start with a home energy assessment

-A home energy assessment (or audit) is a great way to find out which energy-efficiency measures are appropriate for your situation – and which will provide the best bang for your buck.
+A home energy assessment (or audit) is a recommended first step before investing in upgrades.
+It will identify which measures are appropriate for your particular situation – and which will provide the best bang for your buck.